Working Group on Compassionate Use & Preapproval Access Members | NYU Langone Health

 Barbara Redman, PhD, MBE, RN

-Dr. Redman is an associate of the Division of Medical Ethics.
+Dr. Redman is an associate of the Section of Medical Ethics.
 Her work focuses on research ethics and, to a lesser extent, chronic disease ethics.
 In CUPA, she has focused on the role of IRBs in approving preapproval access, publishing (with Dr. Bateman-House) “Institutional Review Boards as Arbiters of Expanded Access to Unapproved Drugs: Time for a Change?” in Therapeutic Innovation & Regulatory Science.
-Her most recent book is Getting to Good: Research Integrity in the Biomedical Sciences, with Dr. Caplan (Springer, 2018).
-Contact her at bkredman@comcast.net.
+Her most recent book is Reconstructing Research Integrity (Springer/Nature, 2023).
+Contact her at BKRedman@Comcast.net.

 Christopher Robertson, JD, PhD